jonathan-david-johnson/KCRW-Menu-Bar-App/README.md

 # KCRW Menu Bar App

-A macOS menu bar application that streams KCRW radio and displays currently playing songs.
+A macOS menu bar application that streams multiple radio stations and displays currently playing songs.

 ## Overview

 This is a native macOS SwiftUI application that lives in the menu bar, allowing users to:
 - Stream KCRW radio (89.9 FM Los Angeles)
+- Stream KEXP radio (90.3 FM Seattle)
+- Play NPR News Now hourly updates
-- View the current song and recently played tracks
+- View current songs and recently played tracks for KCRW and KEXP
 - Control playback (start/stop) from the menu bar
+- Skip forward in NPR News with time remaining display

 ## Building and Installing